 SRWD is working with the State and local stakeholders in an effort to develop additional water supply sources.
-Other water providers in the region are also looking at their options to meet future source water needs.
+Other water-providers in the region are also looking at their options to meet future source water needs.
 There is enough water for today-but steps need to be taken now to have an adequate supply to meet future demands and provide greater resiliency.
 Developing a primary water supply for the District supports the region's plans for responsible sustainable growth within the Oregon Coast range.
-In 2019 the District approved a funding package from the United States Department of Agriculture (USDA), along with partner funding from Business Oregon Infrastructure Finance Authority (IFA) to construct a new source water intake on Beaver Creek which will supply water from a new advanced membrane treatment facility east of the Makai Community.
+In 2019 the District received a funding package from the United States Department of Agriculture (USDA), along with partner funding from Business Oregon Infrastructure Finance Authority (IFA) to construct a new source water intake on Beaver Creek which will supply water from a new advanced membrane treatment facility east of the Makai Community.
 Not only will this effort serve to create sustainability, it will also meet the State resiliency plan.
-SRWD's portfolio of drinking water supplies already includes the Siletz River watershed and water purchased from the City of Toledo.
-Through a FEMA mitigation grant the District completed improvements to a new emergency inter-tie with the City of Newport in September 2015.
-In addition, the District has unused certificated water rights within the District's boundaries.
-All of these supplies have the ability to continue to provide water for the foreseeable future.
-Work on this project is scheduled to begin in the summer of 2019.
+Work on this important project began June 1, 2020 and is scheduled to be completed fall 2021.